kkahloots/Generative-Models-for-Video-Prediction/README.md

 ![Pacman](./PlotNeuralNetModels/dataset_samples/Pacman.png?raw=true "title") ![Pinball](./PlotNeuralNetModels/dataset_samples/Pinball.png?raw=true "title") ![Qbert](./PlotNeuralNetModels/dataset_samples/Qbert.png?raw=true "title") ![Revenge](./PlotNeuralNetModels/dataset_samples/Revenge.png?raw=true "title") ![Spaceinvaders](./PlotNeuralNetModels/dataset_samples/Spaceinvaders.png?raw=true "title")

-## Results
+# Evaluation
+Below are some of the results from experiments on Atari datasets using the models described in this work.
+For demonstration purposes, some notebooks from the proposed models are prepared, linked below beside the results.
-Notebooks Currently hosted on Google Colab for testing purposes.
+Notebooks are currently hosted on Google Colaboratory for testing purposes.
 In order to retrain the best models on the datasets.
-Please click the "Open in colab" icon and copy the notebook to run the code used in the notebooks are open source
+Please click the "Open in colab" icon and copy the notebook to run the code used in the notebooks are open source.
+Using GPU env is suggested since some trainings took ~30 hours.

+### Results on Pacman
+[comment]: <> (![Pacman]&#40;./GIFS/original.gif?raw=true "title"&#41;)
+#### Best Results
 - Pacman
      - C-GIA-AE
        [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg